ggardet/blog/HowTo-Add_tests_on_real_hardware_with_openQA-RPi3_case.md

 ### SUT

-Here, the Raspberry Pi 3 B cannot boot from USB emulation (see [https://github.com/raspberrypi/firmware/issues/1322](https://github.com/raspberrypi/firmware/issues/1322)), so you need to format the uSD card in FAT and copy the firmware files (bootcode.bin, fixup.dat/fixup4.dat and start.elf/start4.elf) from raspberrypi-firmware RPM package.
+Here, the Raspberry Pi 3 B cannot boot from USB emulation (see [https://github.com/raspberrypi/firmware/issues/1322](https://github.com/raspberrypi/firmware/issues/1322)), so you need to format the uSD card in FAT and copy the `raspberrypi-firmware` files (`bootcode.bin`, `fixup.dat`/`fixup4.dat` and `start.elf/start4.elf`), `raspberrypi-firmware-config` (`config.txt`), `raspberrypi-firmware-dt` (`*.dtb and overlays/*.dtbo`) and `U-Boot` files (`u-boot.bin`, `ubootconfig.txt`).
-DO NOT include the configuration files, nor u-boot!
+DO NOT include `grub`!

+As this should match what is in your image to make sure you are testing all the boot components as well, you have 2 solutions:

+* Use an openQA workaround to flash SD card before starting real tests.
+This is the solution currently in use, but this is fragile since you may break the boot and should fix the sd card data manually.
+* Or you can use hardware to flash the SD card from host, using [SDWire](https://wiki.tizen.org/SDWire) It will require to update the flash script.

 ### Worker setup